mtvsl3/master_thesis/README.md

   - -csv files with converted data

 Setup requirements:
-1. Change the folder path for the tables in your local repo to ensure the files are outputted in a correct place
+1. In Star-CCM+ navigate to _Tools > Tables_ and in each table, change the folder path to the relevent folder in your local repo to ensure the files are outputted in a correct place
 ## Nektar++